- Data sources and screenshots for Missouri

 Negative test results reported in our API and CSVs are calculated by subtracting Confirmed cases from Total PCR tests (people).

-On November 21, 2020, Missouri’s Total PCR Tests (People) increased by less than Positive Cases (PCR).
+On November 21, 2020, Missouri’s Total PCR Tests (People) increased by less than Confirmed cases.
 As a result, Negative (People or Cases) saw a decline from the previous day since it is calculated by subtracting Confirmed cases from Total PCR tests (people).

 On November 10, 2020, Missouri’s Total PCR tests (specimens), Negative PCR tests (specimens), Total PCR tests (people), Total antibody tests (specimens), Total antibody tests (people), Negative antibody tests (specimens), Total antigen tests (specimens), and Negative antigen tests (specimens) dropped without explanation.